MrWint/gb-tas-gen/README.md

 It runs a modified [libgambatte](https://github.com/sinamas/gambatte) as a core, and produces movies that can be played back with [BizHawk](https://github.com/TASVideos/BizHawk).

 #### Installation

-**Note:** This repository is my code dumping ground and not a refined and maintained piece of software.
-You are welcome to look trough and use the code for whatever purpose you like, it's likely in a consistent state and does what's written on the tin, but expect random, obsolete, unfinished or non-working bits and pieces everywhere, and overall horrible architecture and design.
-This has grown organically over the years with all sorts of things I tried and is not meant to be a clean code base.

 You'll need some prerequisites: `ant`, `scons`, `libsdl1.2-dev`, as well as a Java (8+) and a C compiler.